-- The prompt-seasonal market results in the lowest prices and total payments, on average prices are lower by \$0.59 per kW-month (12%) and payments are lower by \$208 million annually (12%).
+- The prompt-seasonal market results in the lowest prices and total payments.
+Across the range of assumptions tested (i.e., assumptions about commitment period, resource mix, and forward premium), on average prices are lower by \$0.59 per kW-month (12%) and payments are lower by \$208 million annually (12%).
 Prices and payments are lower in all scenarios, with payment reductions ranging from 5% to 17% and prices reductions ranging 5% to 18% compared to the current FCM. - Uncertainty in demand under the forward market has meaningful impacts on prices, quantities, and payments.
 Across the range of demand uncertainty considered (± 1,000 MW), costs ranged by approximately 10%, relative to no demand uncertainty.
 When forecast demand is lower than final demand (at the commitment period), procured quantities were below ICR which could lead to reliability concerns.
-Such a deficit is potentially mitigated through procurement of additional supplies (at additional cost) through reconfiguration auctions, but is not accounted for in our analysis. - Results are sensitive to a range of assumptions tested (years, resource mixes, forward premiums), but these tests encompass only a subset of relevant uncertainties.
+Such a deficit is potentially mitigated through procurement of additional supplies (at additional cost) through reconfiguration auctions but is not accounted for in our analysis. - Results are sensitive to a range of assumptions tested (i.e., commitment periods, resource mixes, forward premiums), but these tests encompass only a subset of relevant uncertainties.
 Our analysis does not account for all differences between market alternatives and do not account for certain market dynamics (e.g., entry/exit in response to changes in prices), and thus does not account for the full range of potential outcomes.
 As such, it is possible that the move to a prompt and/or seasonal market could increase costs under some conditions compared to the current FCM, but such scenarios are not captured in our analysis.
 Further, it also does not reflect a particular market design or represent a full impact analysis of a design proposal.